-What distinguishes the AWS Route53 Connector from other ways you can add your assets is that it allows you to automatically update the list with any new subdomains added to your zone.
+What distinguishes the AWS Route53 Connector from other ways of adding assets to your Detectify account is that it allows you to automatically update the list with any new subdomains added to your zone.
 Adding assets to your account becomes a continuous process, not just a one-time thing, so you can skip all the manual work related to it.

-1. To activate the connector, go to your Assets and click on the “Add Asset” button in the top right corner.
+1. To activate the connector, go to your the Surface Monitoring page and click on the "Manage Route53" button in the top right corner.

 3. Provide the AWS API keys with access to Route 53 key into the Detectify tool.